james-stevens/language_model/README.md

 	I had not been in my

-NOTE: Becuase of the github file size limit, the `Tolstoy` NN has bene split into 5 files, you need to run this to remake the model file
+NOTE: Becuase of the github file size limit, the `Tolstoy` NN has been split into 5 files, you need to run this to remake the model file

 	$ cat Tolstoy_model.pickle.part_* > Tolstoy_model.pickle